MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - Device drivers must properly handle various user-mode, as well as kernel to kernel I/O, requests.

 To allow drivers to support HVCI virtualization, there are additional memory requirements.
-For more information, see [Device Guard Compatibility](#dgc) later in this article.
+For more information, see [HVCI Compatibility](#dgc) later in this article.

 **Handles**